Procedure text: definition, characteristics, function, and example

 3. Steps

-The simple present tense in a procedure text makes the action immediate and relevant.
-It’s as if the procedure is happening right now, in real time, guiding the reader as they perform the task.
+The simple present tense makes the process feel immediate and actionable, guiding readers as if the task is happening right now.

-• Knead the dough until smooth, then cover and let it rest for 30 minutes
+• Knead the dough until smooth, then let it rest for 30 minutes.

-• Apply the paint evenly across the canvas, using broad strokes for a textured effect
+• Apply the paint evenly using broad strokes.

 3. Connectives

-• Measure the ingredients carefully.
-After that, mix them in a bowl
+• After that, mix the ingredients in a bowl.

 4. Adverbs

-• Slowly add water to the flour, stirring constantly
+• Slowly add water to the flour while stirring.

-• Thoroughly wash the vegetables to remove any dirt or pesticides
+• Thoroughly wash the vegetables to remove dirt.

 Ingredients: